gofynd/fdk-client-swift/documentation/application/REWARDS.md

-Use this API to retrieve total available points of a user for current application.
+Retrieves the current reward points balance for the user.

 *Returned Response:*